TuringLang/turinglang.github.io/index.md

 @@grid,grid-cols-4,p-2
 @@px-2
 ### Intuitive
-Turing models are easy to read and write — models work the way you write them.
+Turing models are easy to read and write--models work the way you write them.
 @@
 @@px-2
 ### General-purpose
-Turing supports models with discrete parameters and stochastic control flow.
-Specify complex models quickly and easily.
+Specify complex models with discrete parameters and stochastic control flow easily.
 @@
 @@px-2
 ### Modular
-Turing is modular, written fully in Julia, and can be modified to suit your needs.
+Turing is modular, written fully in Julia and can be modified to suit your needs.
 @@
 @@px-2
 ### High-performance